Temporal vs Spatial Conservation and Memory Effect in Electrodynamics: Summery and Discussion

-By this inspiration, we have investigated Maxwell's theory in presence of a timelike boundary and showed how the (generalized) Ampere-Maxwell law appears as the surface charge associated with the standard $U(1)$ Maxwell gauge symmetry.
-We also showed these surface charges obey a spatial conservation law.
+By this inspiration, we have investigated Maxwell's theory in the presence of a timelike boundary and showed how the (generalized) Ampere-Maxwell {charge} appears as the surface charge associated with the standard $U(1)$ Maxwell gauge symmetry.
+We also showed these surface charges obey a spatial conservation law. \footnote{ In this paper, we focus solely on the classical aspects of the subject.
+It is worth noting that extending this to quantum mechanics would require careful consideration of the positions of inserted operators when transitioning from a codimension-1 surface to a codimension-2 surface.
+We would like to express our gratitude to the anonymous referee for bringing this important point to our attention.}

-Furthermore, we defined the spatial memory field and its associated spatial memory effect the same as the temporal one.
-In the context of Strominger's triangle proposal, we derived an explicit relation between spatial conservation and spatial memory field.
+Furthermore, we defined the spatial memory field and its associated spatial memory effect as the same as the temporal one.
+In the context of Strominger's triangle proposal, we showed how the generalized electric current (spatial charge) generates this memory field.
+Besides, we derived an explicit relation between spatial conservation and spatial memory field.
 In other words, the spatial changes in the charges associated with residual gauge symmetry are encoded in the hard flux and the memory effect.
-More accurately, as indicated in the introduction, here we do not have the notion of IR physics similar to the Strominger's IR triangle, but instead we have sort of low momentum physics.
+More accurately, as indicated in the introduction, here we do not have the notion of IR physics similar to Strominger's IR triangle, but instead, we have sort of low momentum physics.

 One may note that the conservation of $\Qla$ constrains electromagnetic fields generated by charges and current distributions.
 Constraints due to the conservation of $\Qlat$ over a radiating system have been partially studied in \cite{Seraj:2016jxi}.
 The notion of spatial conservation allows us to survey the implications of constraints even in the absence of radiation.
 In particular, it would be interesting to investigate the impact of \eqref{eq:DeltaIz} on currents and magnetic field in magneto-static.